SkySkimmer/lambda-rust/README.md

     opam repo add iris-dev https://gitlab.mpi-sws.org/FP/opam-dev.git

 Once you got opam set up, run `make build-dep` to install the right versions of the dependencies.

-When the dependencies change, just run `make build-dep` again.
+## Updating

+After doing `git pull`, the development may fail to compile because of outdated dependencies.
+To fix that, please run `opam update` followed by `make build-dep`.

 ## Building Instructions